 El Dorado County is contiguous to Sacramento County on the west, Placer County to the north, Amador and Alpine Counties to the south, and the Nevada Stateline to the east.
 Despite some population growth in recent years, El Dorado County remains a very rural county with only two incorporated cities: Placerville and South Lake Tahoe.
-El Dorado County, according to the 2010 census, has a population of 181,058 with the majority of the population residing in the Western Slope communities of Placerville, Shingle Springs, Cameron Park and El Dorado Hills.
-This is an increase of 15.8% from 2000 to 2010, with a demographic breakdown of 17.7% for ages 50-59, 15.3% for ages 40-49 and 13.8% for 10-19 year olds.
-Geographically, the county is comprised of 1805 square miles and is divided into two distinct areas, the Western Slope and the Tahoe Basin.
-With few exceptions the West Slope and Tahoe Basis are separated by large swaths of National Forest.
-The primary business centers are located on the West Slop.
-There are twelve major non-government enterprises situated in the communities of Cameron Park and El Dorado Hills.
+El Dorado County, according to the 2010 census, has a population of 181,058 with the majority of the population residing in the Western Slope communities of Placerville, Shingle Springs, Cameron Park, and El Dorado Hills.
+Geographically, the county is comprised of 1805 square miles and is divided into two distinct areas, the West Slope and the Tahoe Basin.

-The El Dorado County District Attorney's Office remains extremely active in the arena of auto fraud protection and fighting insurance fraud.
-This office continues to expand our fraud unit to initiate and prosecute more fraud cases.
-We look for new ways to educate our citizens and law enforcement on insurance fraud and the resources available to victims.
-Our office allows citizens of the county access to the office for protection of their rights, as well as a forum to report situations of potentially illegal conduct.
-As a significant part of this goal, enforcement of the laws relating to automobile insurance fraud has become a cornerstone of our consumer protection effort.
-With the limited resources available, El Dorado County has maintained and continues to maintain a very aggressive program, as evidence by our accomplishments over the last year.
+The El Dorado County District Attorney's Office remains extremely active in the arena of consumer fraud protection, generally, and fighting insurance fraud specifically.
+This office continues to expand our Fraud Unit to initiate and prosecute more fraud cases.
+We also continue to look for new ways to educate our citizens and law enforcement on insurance fraud type cases and the resources available to victims.
+This office allows citizens of the county access to the office for protection of their rights, as well as a forum to report situations of potentially illegal conduct.
+As a significant part of this goal, enforcement of the laws relating to Automobile Insurance Fraud has become a cornerstone of our consumer protection effort.
+With the limited resources available, El Dorado County has, and is maintaining, a very aggressive program, as evidence by our accomplishments over the last year.